ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 At my current client we're transitioning from .NET Framework to .NET Core.
 We only have a few .NET Core web applications at the moment and the preferred hosting model is to host these in IIS.
 This means we need to install the .NET Core Runtime & Hosting Bundle on every Windows Sever where a .NET Core web application is deployed.
 This bundle includes the .NET Core Runtime and IIS support for .NET Core.

-Where new versions and patches of .NET Framework are installed through Windows Update, .NET Core does not provide a similar solution.
+Where new versions and patches of the .NET Framework are installed through Windows Update, .NET Core does not provide a similar solution.
 Which means that for every .NET Core update we manually need to download the installer and execute it on every server in every environment.
 To make this process a little smoother I've created an Azure DevOps extension called [Install .NET Core Runtime & Hosting Bundle](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting) that automates this task.
 You can find the extension in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting).

-In the rest of this post I'll give an example of how you can use this task in an Azure Pipeline to automate the installation of .NET Core on a Windows Server.
+In the rest of this post I'll give an example of how you can use this task in Azure DevOps with a [YAML pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) to automate the installation of .NET Core on a Windows Server.

-> NOTE: in the following example we'll be using a YAML pipeline in combination with an Environment.
-If you have an older version of Azure DevOps you can create a Deployment Group instead of an Environment.
+> NOTE: if you have an older version of Azure DevOps, that doesn't support YAML pipelines in combination with Environments, you can create a Deployment Group instead of an Environment.
 See [Provision deployment groups
 ](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/?view=azure-devops).
 In that case you can use a Release pipeline instead of a YAML pipeline to execute the 'Install .NET Core Runtime & Hosting' task.

 ### Install the 'Install .NET Core Runtime & Hosting Bundle' extension